 In order to integrate research knowledge with the knowledge from the sites and create primary prevention measures in line with the purposes of this program, researchers will need to identify how this study will differ from past studies, establish new hypotheses that have not been proposed before, carry out practical activities through PoC (proof of concept), and create new schemes through this work.

-Conversely, the researchers will need to identify issues that have not been solved by initiatives carried out in various conventional settings such as social welfare and public health, and carry out new research and development for the execution and expansion of such initiatives.
+Conversely, researchers will need to identify issues that have not been solved by initiatives carried out in various conventional settings such as social welfare and public health, formulate new research questions, and carry out innovative R&D for the execution and expansion of such initiatives.

-3.3 PoC and preparation for social implementation
+3.3 PoC and Preparation for Social Implementation

 The PoC (proof of concept) for this program will consist of testing of social schemes that have been developed.
 This will target specific regions, schools, workplaces, communities, and other entities in Japan.
-The evaluation methods (indicators, etc.) developed for R&D element 2) in "3.2"

-R&D Focus" will also be utilized in the evaluation and PoC process.
+The evaluation methods (indicators, etc.) developed for R&D element 2) in "3.2 R&D Focus" will also be utilized in the evaluation and PoC process.
+In the PoC, it will be necessary to create models (conditions that can be reproduced under different conditions) in the research for R&D elements 1), 2), and 3) in "3.2 R&D Focus".